upenn-acg/cis6010/gemm/README.md

 Because we used `--set full` to collect a full set of profiling data, it will take a couple minutes to run.
 The results are best viewed with the Nvidia Compute Insight profiler running in a graphical environment (i.e., not command-line) on a local machine.

 Profiling will reveal an absurd number of uncoalesced global memory accesses.

+## HW1: Fix uncoalesced memory accesses

-Your first task is to fix these in `runGmemCoalesced`!
+Your first task is to fix the uncoalesced global memory accesses in `runBasic`.
+Copy the `runBasic` code to `runGmemCoalesced` and edit it there.
+Resolving the issues should result in a ~6x speedup (~360 GFLOPS).